KAA Gent: 2010s

 On 17 July 2013, the club officially inaugurated their new stadium, the Ghelamco Arena, with a 2–0 win over VfB Stuttgart in a gala match.

 On 21 May 2015, Gent clinched their first Belgium League title by defeating Standard Liège 2–0 at home, automatically qualifying for the group stage of the UEFA Champions League.
 Gent were drawn in Group H, against Russian champions Zenit Saint Petersburg, the Spanish team Valencia and the French Lyon.
 On matchday 1, Gent draw 1–1 with Olympique Lyon at Ghelamco Arena, securing their first point in the Champions League group stages.
 In matchday 2, they were beaten by Zenit 1–2 at Petrovsky Stadium, Saint Petersburg, Russia.
 On matchday 3, they lost again 1–2 against Valencia at Mestalla, Valencia, Spain.
 On matchday 4, at Ghelamco Arena, Gent defeated Valencia 1–0, after Sven Kums successfully converted a penalty kick in the second half to obtain their first Champions League victory.
 On matchday 5, at Stade de Gerland, Lyon, France, Gent beat Lyon 2–1 with a dramatic winning goal with the last touch of the match in the 95th minute.
 On matchday 6, Gent won 2–1 against Zenit, finishing the group in second place and becoming only the second Belgian team to advance to the Champions League knockout phase after Anderlecht in 2000–01.
 In the round of 16, Gent were drawn against Wolfsburg.
 In the first leg at Ghelamco Stadium, Gent were defeated 2–3 by Wolfsburg.
 The second game, this time in Wolfsburg, ended 1–0, ending Gent's European tournament.
 However, it was the best European season for them.

 In the 2016–17 season, Gent played in the Europa League.
 They faced Tottenham Hotspur, first winning at home in the Ghelamco Arena and then drawing in Wembley, thus advancing on aggregate.
 Around 8,000 KAA Gent fans attended the match in the away-end, after they were awarded an extra 1,000 tickets for their excellent reputation.
 In the next round they were defeated by fellow Belgian side KRC Genk.

 Rivalries

 KAA Gent have a fierce rivalry with Club Brugge, in what is dubbed as the "Battle of Flanders" in the media as it is between Flanders' two cultural capitals (Antwerp having been historically a part of the Duchy of Brabant).
 There are also many Club Brugge supporters in the city of Ghent due to internal migration from West Flanders to the city, while KAA Gent pride themselves on their local identity.
-The nickname that KAA Gent fans give to the Club Brugge fans is the Flemish word "boeren" ("peasants"), mainly because of the agricultural background of West-Flanders but also because of the insolence that Club Brugge fans have displayed in the past.
+The nickname that KAA Gent fans give to the Club Brugge fans is the Dutch word "boeren" ("peasants"), mainly because of the agricultural background of West-Flanders but also because of the insolence that Club Brugge fans have displayed in the past.